EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 >
 > Unlike the properties displayed on the `list`, `search` and `show` views, you
 > can't easily override the template fragment used to render each form field.
-> Instead, use the `form_theme` option to make EasyAdmin use your own Symfony
+> Instead, use the `form_theme` option explained in the previous sections to
-> Form theme when rendering the backend forms.
+> make EasyAdmin use your own Symfony Form theme when rendering the backend forms.

 Depending on your needs you can override these templates in different ways: